 Spread balances.
 If one card is 80% used and others are near zero, moving part of the balance (responsibly) so no single card is high can help per-card scoring — though avoid creating many small balances if you’re preparing for a manual underwrite.

 Open a new card (strategically).
-Adding a card increases total available credit and can lower aggregate utilization, but consider the inquiry/age tradeoffs.
+Adding a card increases total available credit and can lower aggregate utilization, but consider the inquiry/age trade-offs.
 If opening, do it well before a major loan so your file has time to season.

 Use a balance-transfer card for breathing room.
 A transfer that consolidates high-utilization balances under a larger limit can lower both per-card and aggregate ratios; the APR relief is a cash-flow bonus, but the score effect is about ratios, not teaser rates.